-5 Ways to Prepare Your Child with Autism for the 2020 Holiday Season
+9 Ways to Prepare Your Child with Autism for the Holiday Season

 Here you might include a picture of Grandma or things your child may associate with Grandma’s house so your child can visualize

 Page 2: Aunt Debbie and Uncle Terry will be there!

-Here, include a picture of the aunt and uncle so again, your child can visualize who they can anticipate seeing at Grandma’s house.
+Here, include a picture of the aunt and uncle so your child can visualize who they will be seeing at Grandma’s house.
 Will there be

 Page 3: When we eat, we keep our hands to ourselves and use inside voices.

-You’ve probably guessed it… include a picture here that best represents this activity to your child.
+Include a picture here that best represents this activity to your child.